Burrata Bruschetta

 Can I use regular mozzarella instead of burrata?

+You can, but you’ll miss out on that ultra-creamy center that makes burrata so special.
 If you’re using regular mozzarella, go for the fresh kind packed in water, not the pre-shredded stuff.
+Tear it into small pieces and it’ll still be delicious, just not quite as luxurious.

 How do I know if my burrata is fresh?

 Fresh burrata should feel soft when you press on it gently.
 It should be pure white with no yellowing.
+Check the sell-by date and try to use it within a day or two of purchase.
+If it smells sour or looks discolored, toss it.

 Also Read: Beef Enchiladas